How To Pack Dishes

 No doubt someone will pass on the advice that you can save money by picking up used boxes from the grocery store.
 We recommend against that, and here’s why: grocery store boxes weren’t designed to hold fragile items like dishes.
 Plus, it’s impossible to know what kind of shape they’re in (not to mention what’s been in them).

 Instead, plan to use dish pack boxes for packing your dishes.
 They’re ideal because they’re designed with reinforced walls and adjustable dividers to provide extra protection.

 If dish pack boxes aren’t available, you can use small- or medium-size boxes instead.
-You’ll also need packing paper, packing tape, and a black marker.
-For added protection, you may also consider using bubble wrap, stemware protector sleeves and dish protector sleeves.
+You’ll also need packing paper, packing tape, and a marker.
+For added protection, you may also consider using bubble wrap.

 Let’s Get Packing!